muan/site/_posts/2013-03-17-define-difficult.md

 ---

 To solve a problem, first you have to recognize there is a problem, isn't that true?
-But I think it is getting harder and harder to recognize problems.
+But I think it is getting harder and harder to recognise problems.

 Looks like what we have here is not difficult enough to be a problem.
 So, just pull through.
 You will be fine.